OdiaNLP/dictionary/README.md

 - [ ] Prepares the mapping between different languages
 - [ ] Saves the words
 - [ ] Exposes an API for further development by interested
+## Dataset
+Scraped Dataset with 1,21,658 words and their meanings can be found on [Kaggle](https://www.kaggle.com/soumendrak/odia-structured-dictionary)
 ## Setup
 Will be added soon...
 ## Usage